paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 <a id="section-3334m"></a>
 ## § 3334m.
 Additional responsibilities of Director of National Intelligence for artificial intelligence policies, standards, and guidance for the intelligence community
-**(a) Responsibilities of Director of National Intelligence** The Director of National Intelligence, in consultation with the heads of the elements of the intelligence community or the officials designated under subsection (c), shall—
+**(a) Responsibilities of Director of National Intelligence** The Director of National Intelligence, in consultation with the heads of the elements of the intelligence community or the Chief Artificial Intelligence Officers designated under subsection (e), shall—

 (1) establish, and periodically conduct reviews of, policies, standards, and procedures relating to the acquisition, adoption, development, use, coordination, and maintenance of artificial intelligence capabilities and associated data, frameworks, computing environments, and other enablers by the intelligence community (including by incorporating and updating such policies based on emerging technology capabilities), to accelerate and increase the adoption of artificial intelligence capabilities within the intelligence community;